 The method’s focus on building better and stronger interpersonal relationships has been connected to reduced symptoms of depression, which is often a co-occurring condition with eating disorders.
-And the development of overall healthier, fuller personal relationships fostered by IPT can help someone reinforce their support network.
+The development of overall healthier, fuller personal relationships fostered by IPT can help someone reinforce their support network.

 Still, interpersonal therapy for bulimia nervosa should be used as a supplemental treatment approach.
 It typically works best when paired with other clinical treatments, such as cognitive behavioral therapy (CBT).

-But the support gained from IPT can help reduce potential instances of relapse, allowing someone to not just achieve but maintain lasting recovery and build a healthier future.
+However, the support gained from IPT can help reduce potential instances of relapse, allowing someone not just to achieve but maintain a lasting recovery and build a healthier future.

 What is Interpersonal Psychotherapy?

-Interpersonal psychotherapy operates on the tenet that a person’s personal relationships have an outsized impact on their mental health.
-It was initially developed to help people with depression by giving them tools and strategies to overcome interpersonal problems and participate more fully in their life.
+Interpersonal psychotherapy operates on the tenet that a person’s relationships have an outsized impact on their mental health.
+It was initially developed to help people with depression by giving them tools and strategies to overcome interpersonal problems and participate more fully in their lives.

-IPT is typically a structured, time-limited form of therapy, generally lasting somewhere between 12-16 weeks.
-[1] Rather than delve into past concerns or traumatic incidents, these sessions have a high focus on the “here and now,” or the issues that are most affecting someone in the present.
+IPT is typically a structured, time-limited form of therapy, generally lasting 12-16 weeks.1 Rather than delve into past concerns or traumatic incidents, these sessions focus on the “here and now” or the issues that most affect someone in the present.

 When is IPT Used?